tylerfehr/sts-demonclad/README.md

 - Forgo: Discard a card to trigger its Forgo effect

 ## Contribute
-- If you'd like to assist in development including:
+- If you'd like to assist in development including but not limited to:
   - Card Design & Art
   - Translations
   - Programming (I am a software developer by trade, but have limited experience in Java & modding the StS engine
   - Playtesting (date TBD)

-  - Or any other way
-Please send an email to `fehrtyler5@gmail.com`
+[The current design iteration is located in a Google sheet](https://docs.google.com/spreadsheets/d/1nlo_ZK-p52TDJvTKaFWhdVy_40qvma_audwZ7SVspgk/edit#gid=0). if you'd like to help, send an email to [tfehr@proton.me](mailto:tfehr@proton.me) for edit access

 ## Card Art